what we do & who we are

 Rachel A. Lemcke, BS, MS

-Beyond the lab, she's an avid orchid grower and enthusiast, amateur watercolor and acrylics painter, and adoptive mom of 16-year old farm cat/favorite coworker "Sneakers."
+Beyond the lab, she's an avid orchid grower and enthusiast, watercolor and acrylics painter, and adoptive mom of the late, beloved farm cat "Sneakers" (2005-2025).

 Accolades